OFTechLabs/game-of-homes-workshop/README.md

 In the bottom there is window with a tab `Terminal`.
 If not, go to menu `Terminal --> New Terminal`.
 Run the following statement:

-Windows: `dotnet watch -p .\GoHDashboard\Blazor-Dashboard run`
+Windows: `dotnet watch --project .\GoHDashboard\Blazor-Dashboard run`

-Linux / maxOS: `dotnet watch -p ./GoHDashboard/Blazor-Dashboard run`
+Linux / maxOS: `dotnet watch --project ./GoHDashboard/Blazor-Dashboard run`

 Start a browser and go to page `http://localhost:5000`.
 This opens the dashboard that shows the results.
 During the first run this will only show 'loading'.
 It is a good idea to open the page in incognito / private mode, because sometime the page is cached and new results do appear only after clearing your browsers cache.